-The popular TV drama "This is Us" debuted last fall, and TV viewers everywhere fell head-over-heels in love with the heart-wrenching stories of the Pearsons; their relatable, intertwining struggles; and their extended families.
+The popular TV drama "This is Us" debuted in late 2016, and TV viewers everywhere fell head-over-heels in love with the heart-wrenching stories of the Pearsons; their relatable, intertwining struggles; and their extended families.

 Like so many real people, the Pearsons' lives and relationships in season one were complicated.
 We watched the story unfold through children's births, loss of parents, lifestyle struggles and family trauma.
 But one of the best parts of the series was watching the marriage relationships of the story's couples.
 Through those characters, the show's writers presented truths that every relationship can absorb.